jagatfx/pie/README.md

 #### ALL ####

-1. top topics algorithm - see if twitter has anything we can steal
+1. None

 #### Brian ####

-1. ten latest tweets by mp
+1. top topics algorithm - see if twitter has anything we can steal

 #### Marvin ####